Methodology & Curriculum

 • Internship

-Keep in mind that this course plan is for finishing this program in 24 months (2 years), with Theory taking nine months.
+This course plan is designed for completion of the program within 24 months (2 years), with Theory spanning nine months.

-All student status types (onsite, online live, and online non-live) are required to complete the same courses.
-The only difference is that online non-live students are afforded 4 months to complete each quarter of Theory and academics.
+All students, regardless of status (onsite, online-live, or online non-live), are required to complete the same courses.
+The primary distinction is that online non-live students are given four months to complete each quarter of Theory and Academics.

-** Please note that while Theory is separated into three quarters, it is one large course with three progress/grade checkpoints to assess student progress and academic standing.
-If a student withdraws prior to completing all three quarters of Theory, they will have to start from Theory, Quarter 1 upon re-enrollment.
+It is important to note that while Theory is divided into three quarters, it constitutes a single comprehensive course with three progress and grade checkpoints to evaluate student advancement and academic standing.
+If a student withdraws before completing all three quarters of Theory, they will be required to restart from Theory, Quarter 1 upon re-enrollment.

 THQ1: Theory, Quarter 1